 Gliomas

-A typical form of tumour with brain origins is the glioma.
+A typical form of tumor with brain origins is the glioma.
 Gliomas, which include astrocytes, oligodendrocytes, and ependymal cells and surround and support neurons in the brain, account for about 33% of all brain cancers.

 Types of gliomas

 Adults and toddlers alike can develop astrocytomas.
-The most dangerous type of brain tumours are high-grade astrocytomas, often known as glioblastoma multiforme.
+The most dangerous type of brain tumors are high-grade astrocytomas, often known as glioblastoma multiforme.
 The symptoms of glioblastoma are frequently the same as those of other gliomas.
 Low-grade cerebellar gliomas known as pilocytic astrocytomas are frequently detected in young patients.
 Astrocytomas in the cerebrum are more frequent in adulthood.

-Optic pathway gliomas: Low-grade tumours known as “optic pathway gliomas” are frequently discovered in the chiasm or optic nerve, where they infiltrate the optic nerves that carry signals from the eyes to the brain.
+Optic pathway gliomas: Low-grade tumors known as “optic pathway gliomas” are frequently discovered in the chiasm or optic nerve, where they infiltrate the optic nerves that carry signals from the eyes to the brain.
 They are more prone to appear in those who have neurofibromatosis.
-Since these tumours are frequently found at the base of the brain, where hormonal regulation is located, optic nerve gliomas can result in visual loss and hormonal issues.
+Since these tumors are frequently found at the base of the brain, where hormonal regulation is located, optic nerve gliomas can result in visual loss and hormonal issues.
 Hypothalamic gliomas are gliomas that can disrupt hormone production.

-Symptoms of gliomas
+Symptoms

 • Headaches